Dog Ear Infections: Causes, Symptoms, and Care

 Ear Anatomy

-The Dog’s Anatomy can play a part in whether or not they will suffer from ear infections.
-The bacteria and yeast that cause ear infections need a warm, dark, moist environment in which to thrive, grown and reproduce.
+The Dog’s Anatomy can play a role in whether a dog will suffer from ear infections.
+The bacteria and yeast that cause ear infections need a warm, dark, and moist environment to thrive, grow, and reproduce.

 That is not to say that small erect ears never have problems, but rather these types of ears do not have the ideal environment for the germs to fester.

-Spaniels are well know as one breed that often has recurrent and chronic ear infections.
+Spaniels are well known as a breed that often has recurrent and chronic ear infections.

-Breeds that tend to have hair that continually grows inside the ear canal can suffer from ear infections too, if the hair and wax build up is not removed periodically.
-Poodles, Shih Tzu, Lhasa Apso, Maltese and other long hair dogs have this issue.
+Breeds with hair that continually grows inside the ear canal can also suffer from ear infections if the hair and wax buildup are not removed periodically.
+Poodles, Shih Tzus, Lhasa Apsos, Malteses, and other long-haired dogs are affected by this issue.

-The shape of the dog’s ear canal is such that it is difficult to puncture the ear drum, but does make it easy for infections to become established.
+The shape of the dog’s ear canal is such that it is difficult to puncture the eardrum, but it does make it easy for infections to become established.

 Types of Ear Infections